Gylleus/citygen/README.md

 ## Rules implemented

-In addition to the split and repeat rule I have added a few other as well for both convenience and functionality.
+In addition to the split and repeat rule I have added a few others - both for convenience and functionality.
 The first one is *decompose*.
-It will take a 3D shape and extract the faces of it to go down in dimensionality.
-Each face will originate from the initial shapes facing and then be rotated appropriately.
+It will take as input a 3D shape and extract the faces of it to reduce dimensionality.
+Each face will originate from the initial shape's facing direction and then be rotated appropriately.
 This makes further work on them easier as their local XYZ-axes can be used instead of complicated global rules.
 An example is:

 ```markdown
 - Start -> decompose(XZ) { Facade | Facade }